AreteCore/fgsfds-notes/README.md

 ### 4. Stuff that didn't work/stuff I didn't like
 The biggest thing that didn't work is the masonry layout I originally wanted as drawn in Wireframe #2.
 It's really hard to do it and the new standard is really only supported in Firefox right now.
 Google Keep *does* accomplish the masonry layout in multiple browsers but I haven't the slightest idea how.
 I think it's probably easier in React or something but we aren't there yet.

-The second thing that was hard is the search function.
-It seems to be really difficult to parse user queries out of a search bar and into mongoose in any meaningful way without a lot of tinkering and effort.
-The search only works right now if the user searches for the *entire* body string in full.
-Which is great if you have a note that says just *asdf* but not so good if you wanna search for anything more complex than that.

-The third thing is the way that clicking the greyed out area clears the notes.
-It's still querying the server and receiving a res.send() with nothing in it, but it was the only way I could run the innerHTML that would work and just clear out the div.
-I tried using a click listener and it wouldn't work
+The second thing is the way that clicking the greyed out area clears the notes.
+It's still querying the server and receiving a res.send() with nothing in it so HTMX can use it's swap function, but it was the only way I could run the innerHTML that would work and just clear out the div.
+I tried using a click listener and it wouldn't work.

-Another thing, I left routes that are unused in the controller/routes files because why not?
+Another thing, I left the unused show route in the controller/routes files because why not?
 There is also a new view called **results** that displays search results.
 More HTMX.

 ---
 ## Wireframe 1